Are you looking for great and easy home security tips for protecting your loved ones, house, and possessions? You’ve clicked on the perfect article!

 Home Safety Tips for When You Are Going Away

 Are you planning on being away from your home and want to know what you can do to ensure your home is safe?
-The best tips for going on vacation involve making sure that it looks like you are still at home.
+The best tips for preparing your house when going on vacation involve making sure that it looks like you are still at home.
 Some of the biggest deterrents burglars mention about selecting a house to steal from is whether lights are on, if it seems like someone is home, or a car is in the driveway.

 Make Sure Your Lights Are On